aptoma/softmandel/README.md

 Prefer database engines supported by Amazon RDS.
 Consider using DynamoDB.

+#### Frontend

 We have no requirements for frontend JavaScript frameworks.
 As frontend technologies are in constant development, we encourage responsible experimentation.

-Recommended options include Angular, Backbone, jQuery and React.
-Plain old JavaScript is encouraged for projects that really don’t need the richer functionality provided by frameworks, but the threshold for duplicating functionality from established, well known frameworks should be high.
+Talk to your colleagues!

 ##### Module Loading